Welcome to the Info TEST server!

 Parallel Multi-node Job

 The procedure for submitting parallel batch jobs is very similar to submitting serial jobs.
 The differences are setting the --nodes and --ntasks-per-node options, and how casa is executed.
 The --nodes and --ntasks-per-node options specifies the number of nodes and the number of cores on each node requested by the job.
 The default of both of these options is 1.
-Since the version of Open MPI that CASA uses is aware of Slurm, a machinefile is not necessary like it is with Torque/Moab.
+Since the version of Open MPI that CASA uses is aware of Slurm, a machinefile is not necessary like it was with Torque/Moab.
 If you still want to use a machinefile, you will need to create it with the srun command.
 See the comments in the example file below.

 #SBATCH --chdir=/lustre/aoc/observers/nm-4386 # Working directory